bvkeersop/DocumentBuilder/README.md

 # NDocument

-`NDocument` is a library that allows you to programatically create different kinds of documents.
+`NDocument` is a library that uses the `Builder` pattern to enable you to declaratively create different kinds of documents is an easy way.

-The following formats are currently supported.
+The following formats are currently supported:

 - Markdown
 - HTML
-- Excel (Tables only)
+- Excel

-`NDocument` exposes a `DocumentBuilder` class that can be used to create a markdown or HTML document.
-`NDocument` also exposes a `MarkdownDocumentBuilder` and an `HTMLDocumentBuilder`, this is done so that in the future, these can be extended with markdown or HTML specific elements.
-For now it's recommend to use the generic `DocumentBuilder` as it has the exact same functionality.
+`NDocument` exposes a `GenericDocumentBuilder` class that can be used to create a markdown or HTML document, it does not support Excel since it's document structure is too different. `NDocument` also exposes a `MarkdownDocumentBuilder` and an `HTMLDocumentBuilder`, this is done so that in the future, these can be extended with markdown or HTML specific elements.
+For now it's recommend to use the generic `GenericDocumentBuilder` as it has the exact same functionality.

 ## Creating a document